FusionAuth/fusionauth-issues/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Do you have a question about FusionAuth?
+Please visit the [FusionAuth forum](https://fusionauth.io/community/forum/).

 ---